Rhythm III

 Peniche fish and seafood on Rua do Lapadusso

-Long-running local restaurant: Portuguese cooking, fresh fish and seafood, deep wine cellar, house desserts, and a gourmet shop that makes the wait part of the visit.
+Long-running town restaurant.
+Portuguese cooking, fresh fish and seafood, deep wine cellar, house desserts.
+There's a gourmet shop worth poking around in while you wait.

 Local tipSlow lunch or dinner after the beach.
 Book for weekends or a group table.